1 9 4 7 – 1 9 5 8 (USA)

 Kraft’s most famous productions, of the 650 mounted during its run, were ‘Patterns’ and ‘A Night to Remember.’
 ‘Patterns,’ written by Rod Serling and starring Ed Begley, Richard Kiley and Everett Sloan, was a tense drama about the corporate world; widely acclaimed, it was repeated four weeks after its first broadcast – a new production mounted from scratch, one of the vagaries of live television – and made into a movie.

-‘A Night to Remember’ was an ambitious account of the Titanic disaster, featuring more than 100 actors, 31 sets, special effects, and seven cameras.
+‘A Night to Remember’ was an ambitious account of the Titanic disaster, featuring 107 actors (72 with speaking parts), 31 sets, 3,000 gallons of water, special effects, seven cameras and a budget of $95,000.
 The drama was also repeated a few weeks after its initial presentation and made a mark for its director, George Roy Hill, who later directed the theatrical movies Butch Cassidy and the Sundance Kid and The Sting.

 Other memorable performances over the years included James Dean in ‘A Long Time Till Dawn’ (1953); Eugene O’Neill’s ‘The Emperor Jones’ (1955) with Ossie Davis; F. Scott Fitzgerald’s ‘The Diamond as Big as The Ritz’ (1955) with Lee Remick and Elizabeth Montgomery; John F Kennedy’s ‘A Profile In Courage’ (1956, when Kennedy was a US Senator); ‘The Singing Idol’ (1957) with Tommy Sands and Fred Clark in a tale inspired by the Elvis Presley phenomenon; and ‘Drummer Man’ (1957) with Sal Mineo.